 A balance transfer credit card is going to help pay down larger debts, which will essentially increase your credit score, if you are making consistent on-time payments.
 Keep in mind that when you apply for a new line of credit, a hard inquiry is made on your credit report, which can lower your credit score several points in the short term.

 Depending on the banks involved, a balance transfer could take several weeks or more to complete.

 Is a balance transfer a good idea?

 A balance transfer can be a useful tool to pay off credit card debt faster at a lower interest rate.
 But before going down this route, do your research to figure out if it’s a good idea for you and your financial situation.
 Consider transfer fees, your credit standing, and financial habits before opting for a balance transfer credit card.

 When getting a new balance transfer card, make sure you don’t bite off more than you can chew.

 For example, it’s not wise to clear up the balance on your old card just to max out that new credit card.
-Keep you end-goal in mind: You want to get out of debt.
-With this on the forefront, you’ll be more apt to accomplish what you set out to do – improve your financial well-being.
+Keep your end goal in mind: You want to get out of debt.
+With this on the forefront of your mind, you’ll be more apt to accomplish what you set out to do – improve your financial well-being.